ukhealthcamp/ukhealthcamp.github.io/index.md

 ---
 layout: default
-title: "UKHealthCamp is the free ‘unconference’ for everyone interested in digital, design and data for health and care"
+title: "UK Health Camp is the free ‘unconference’ for everyone interested in digital, design and data for health and care"
 ---
 {::options parse_block_html="true" /}
 <div class="jumbotron">

+[1]: /sponsorship

 # UK Health Camp
 The free ‘unconference’ for everyone interested in digital, design, technology and data for health and care.